 - Parkdale Railway Station beautification.
 We continue regular working bees at the Parkdale Station in collaboration with City of Kingston Council

 - The Festival of Wheels.
-A new fun community event , The Festival of Wheels, to be held in November 2016 is being organised by the Rotary Club of Mordialloc in conjunction with the Rotary Club of Hampton.
-For more information: click here
+A new fun community event , The Festival of Wheels, was first held in November 2016 organised by the Rotary Club of Mordialloc in conjunction with the Rotary Club of Hampton.

 - Assistance to people with disabilities through the Salvation Army Kingston Gardens Centre, Dingley Village.
 This includes running barbecues, provision of transport, conducting art classes and other activities.

 - Support services for women and children victims of family violence.

 - A men’s health awareness seminar

 - Student vocational interviews at Parkdale Secondary College and Moridalloc Secondary College